 The Financial Industry Regulatory Authority (FINRA) recently suspended and fined Advisor Thomas Mikolasko, (Mikolasko) of HFP Capital Markets LLC (HFP).
-According to FINRA Mikolasko made material misrepresentations and ommissions of material fact in connection with $3 million in Senior Secured Zero Coupon Notes sold to 58 customers of HFP for Metals Millings and Mining LLC (“MMM”) in a private placement offering.
+According to FINRA, Mikolasko made material misrepresentations and omissions of material fact in connection with $3 million in Senior Secured Zero Coupon Notes sold to 58 customers of HFP for Metals Millings and Mining LLC (“MMM”) in a private placement offering.

 MMM defaulted in repayment of the notes and investors lost principal and did not receive 100% of the return promised.
 FINRA also alleged that Mikolasko knew or should have known that HFP had conducted inadequate due diligence concerning the offering and that the limited due diligence the firm had conducted identified significant “red flags.”

 Metals Millings and Mining LLC was an entity formed in 2009, to aggregate and process certain ore materials using “plasmafication.”
 According to FINRA, from December 2009 to February 201l, HFP sold approximately $3 million of MMM Notes to 58 HFP customers.
 The MMM notes provided for the repayment of principal in one year together with the ownership of ore concentrate.

 MMM was obligated repurchase the ore from the investors at an agreed price so that they would receive a 100 percent return on their investment in addition to a return of principal.
 According to FINRA, MMM did not provide investors with a private placement memorandum fund provided investors with limited disclosures set forth in a subscription agreement.